Eunice Yung: Political views

 Also in March 2021, Yung asked commerce secretary Edward Yau about what the government would do to implement supervision of RTHK.

 In March 2021, Yung also expressed her support for cotton from Xinjiang, after several companies stopped purchasing the cotton due to concerns about human rights violations.
 Yung claimed that companies were boycotting the cotton based on erroneous information, and that "I will not pay for lies.
 We should firmly safeguard our national image and interests."

 On 13 August 2021, the pro-Beijing newspaper Wen Wei Po published an article which quoted Yung as saying that the Hong Kong Journalists Association had continuously spread "anti-government" views.

 In August 2022, Yung paid for a newspaper advert, where she publicly criticized her father-in-law, Elmer Yuen Gong-yi, and said that the "righteousness of the country" and the national security law was more important than her family.

 In January 2023, Yung asked what the government was doing to promote the "correct national anthem" on Google, instead of Glory to Hong Kong, and asked whether the government would ask Google to "update its algorithms."
 Later in July 2023, Yung said that after the government lost a High Court attempt to ban the song, the court's ruling showed some people "lacked basic understanding” of national security.

 In February 2023, Yung said that government-subsidized continuing education courses should be subject to the national security law.

 In May 2023, the Legislative Council voted with 100% approval to let the chief executive restrict overseas lawyers from national security cases, following attempts by the government to block Jimmy Lai from hiring Tim Owen as his defense lawyer; Yung said that the new law would not harm defendants from a fair trial.

+Yung did not seek another term in 2025 as her name did not appear on the candidate list put forward by her party.
+She acknowledged that her father-in-law's bounty was one of the factors that impeded her political career but denied it as the key reason for her stepping down.